notHulK11/CantoCaptions/README.md

 ### Subtitle Style Guide

-CantoCaptions subtitles should abide by the following:
-- Traditional characters
+This section details how the subtitles should look.
+In general, Traditional characters are used as opposed to simplified characters, since they can always be converted to the latter with relative ease.

+### Formatting
 - .srt format
 - single line max length is 18 characters
+- lines should show on screen slightly before the speech (roughly 10-30ms)
+- lines should trail the subtitles slightly assuming no screen change (roughly 30-60ms)
+- lines that end during a scene change, should be synced with the scene change

-This subtitle format is chosen because of its wide-ranging compatibility especially with language learning tools such as pop-up dictionaries.
+This .srt subtitle format is chosen because of its wide-ranging compatibility especially with language learning tools such as pop-up dictionaries.

+### Timing
+WIP

 ### Punctuation